 Update Repositories and Packages

-This guide uses SLiM to illustrate the rest of the GUI installation process.
+This guide uses Slim to illustrate the rest of the GUI installation process.
+To install Slim, type:

 sudo apt install slim

-2. Press Y and then hit Enter to start the installation procedure.
+Type Y and press Enter to start the installation procedure.

 Install GUI on Ubuntu Server